NikhilPatil31/Authentication-Application/README.md

 <br><br>

-# Fetch Data Using Authorization
+# Fetch Data Using Authentication(Token Authentication/ JWT Token Authentication)
 In that section, We are trying to access the data from server using api.
 If user registered then the user can access the data.

 1. After setting the project you want to create super user.
 Login the admin panel and create a token for admin.